ibm-cloud-docs/vpc/lb-faqs.md

 The {{site.data.keyword.alb_full}} (ALB) is Multi-Zone Region (MZR) ready.
 Load balancer appliances are deployed to the subnets you selected.
 To achieve higher availability and redundancy, deploy the application load balancer to subnets in different zones.

-## Do I need additional IPs in the subnet for application load balancer operations?
+## Do I need extra IPs in the subnet for application load balancer operations?
 {: #additional-ips-subnet}
 {: faq}

-It is recommended to allocate 8 additional IPs per zone/MZR to accommodate horizontal scaling and maintenance operations.
-If provisioning your application load balancer with one subnet, allocate 16 additional IPs.
+It is recommended to allocate 8 extra IPs per MZR to accommodate horizontal scaling and maintenance operations.
+If you provision your application load balancer with one subnet, allocate 16 extra IPs.

 ## Why is back-end member health under my pool `unknown`?
 {: #member-health-unknown}
 {: faq}

-Either the pool is not associated with any listeners, or configuration changes might have been made to the pool or its associated listener.
+Either the pool is not associated with any listeners, or configuration changes were made to the pool or its associated listener.

-## Why is back-end member health under my pool `faulted` ?
+## Why is back-end member health under my pool `faulted`?
 {: #member-health-failing}
 {: faq}

 Verify the following configurations:

-* Does the port of the configured back-end protocol match the port the application is listening on?
+* Does the port of the configured back-end protocol match the port that the application is listening on?
 * Does the configured health-check have the correct protocol (TCP or HTTP), port, and URL (for HTTP) information?
-For HTTP, ensure your application responds with `200 OK` for the configured health check URL.
+For HTTP, make sure that your application responds with `200 OK` for the configured health check URL.
 * Is the back-end server a virtual server with an enabled security group?
-If so, ensure that the security group rules allow traffic between the load balancer and the virtual server.
+If so, make sure that the security group rules allow traffic between the load balancer and the virtual server.

-See [Health Checks](#health-checks) section for additional information.
+For more information, see[Health Checks](#health-checks).

 ## What are the default settings and allowed values for health check parameters?
 {: #alb-health-check-parameters}